x-t/serverless-gdrive-twitter/README.md

 To reduce the amount of listing done by Google Drive, [Deta](https://deta.sh) can be used as a cache, where it holds the latest full-resolution image as well as the full listing of your Google Drive folder.

 To opt in, provide your Deta project key as the `DETA_KEY` environment variable.
-For customisation options, see [CacheWorker.ts](./src/CacheWorker.ts)

 ### Sentry (optional)